donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 When I make a repo for this and  I will just include or inline the svg's, not us a sprite so svg4everybody.js, will not be needed.

-Unlike page or site Comments which Google nor any Search Engine gives no positioning weight to.
-Comments in a Website are just a page filler unless they are linked to some social media post for search enging access or linked socially.
-Todays site, page or product commenting should be inclusive with Twitter or other Social Providers.
+ Reviews unlike page or site Comments which Google nor any Search Engine gives no positioning weight to, reviews cnad its rating cocunt can add to your overall search engine positioning.

+ Comments in a Website are just a page filler unless they are linked to some social media post for search spiders access or through the internet linking socially.
+Todays sites, pages, posts or product commenting should be inclusive with Twitter or other Social Providers.

 ## How I built Jekyll Ratings